Loading...

 How to consume Boiled Egg, Tea Unsweetened without glucose spikes

-Add a source of healthy fats, such as avocado slices or a handful of nuts, to help stabilize blood sugar levels.
+Incorporate healthy fats such as avocado slices or a small handful of nuts like almonds or walnuts to your meal.
+This can help stabilize blood sugar levels.

 Balance with Protein